Leonard-Rule/readwise-notion-sync/README.md

 3. Click **"Run workflow"** → **"Run workflow"**
 4. Watch it run!
 5. Check your Notion database for synced highlights 🎉

 ---

+## ⚡ How It Works (Efficiency)

+The script uses multiple optimizations to be as fast as possible:

+### **Optimization 1: Time-Based Filtering**
+**First Run:**
+- Syncs ALL your Readwise items to Notion (books, articles, podcasts, tweets, etc.)

+**Subsequent Runs:**
+- Only checks items that have NEW highlights since the last sync
+- Skips everything else (much faster!)
+- Uses Readwise's `updatedAfter` filter to be efficient

+### **Optimization 2: Skip Unchanged Highlights**
+If an item already exists in Notion and the highlight count hasn't changed, the script skips fetching and checking highlights entirely.

+**Example:**
+- You re-read an old article but don't add new highlights
+- The script updates metadata but skips the highlight sync
+- Saves API calls and processing time

+### **The Result:**
+The script saves a timestamp file (`.last_sync_time.json`) to track the last successful sync.
+This means:
+- ✅ Fast syncs (only processes what changed)
+- ✅ Minimal API usage (batch queries + smart skipping)
+- ✅ No wasted time checking items without new highlights
+- ✅ Respects deletions (won't recreate items you've deleted from Notion)

+**Real-World Example:**
+- You have 500 items in Readwise (books, articles, podcasts, etc.)
+- You highlight from 2 articles today
+- 1 Notion query + only fetch highlights for changed items ✅

+---